samtsaihello/WebApp_G12/README.md

 node index.js
 ```

-After finishing all the instructions above, you will be able to run this page in localhost:5173!!!
+After finishing all the instructions above, you will be able to run this page on localhost:5173!!!